mndar/rbf/README.md

     error: unpacking of archive failed on file /usr/share/locale/be/LC_MESSAGES/libc.mo;00000e3c: cpio: open
     error: glibc-common-2.17-78.el7.armv7hl: install failed

-2. This happens with the Cubietruck at times.
+- This happens with the Cubietruck at times.
 It has happened to me twice after plugging in the HDMI cable.
     It boots from NAND flash instead of the microsd card.
 Just rebooting by pressing the button on the side fixes the problem for me.

-3. DBus, NetworkManager don't start on the Raspberry Pi 2 and ODroid C1.
+- DBus, NetworkManager don't start on the Raspberry Pi 2 and ODroid C1.
 Have to run dhclient manually.

-Usage of scripts in commonscripts:
+** Usage of scripts in commonscripts: **

-1.  expandimage.sh $FILE $EXPANDBY
+- expandimage.sh $FILE $EXPANDBY
     Expands $FILE by $EXPAND.
 Uses fallocate to expand the provided file Eg. commonscripts/expandimage.sh disk.img 4096M

-2.  loopdevcreate.sh $FILE $LOOPDEVICE
+- loopdevcreate.sh $FILE $LOOPDEVICE
     Creates a loop back device for provide partition.
 Can be use to create /dev/loop* for partition from raw disk image.
     Eg. commonscripts/loopdevcreate.sh disk.img /dev/loop0
     To Detach, use losetup -d
     Eg. losetup -d /dev/loop0

-3.  mountpart.sh $FILE $PARTITION $MOUNTPOINT
+- mountpart.sh $FILE $PARTITION $MOUNTPOINT
     Mounts specified partition from disk image to mount point.
     Eg. commonscripts/mountpart.sh disk.img 1 /media/pendrive/

-4.  writeimage.sh $FILE $DEVICE
+- writeimage.sh $FILE $DEVICE
     Informs user which device will be written to (displays vendor and model) before executing the dd command Eg. commonscripts/writeimage.sh centos.img /dev/sdd

-Usage of yumplugins/extlinuxconf.py:
+** Usage of yumplugins/extlinuxconf.py: **

-This is part of Target 6
 This plugin appends entries to /boot/extlinux/extlinux.conf everytime kernel-core is installed or updated.
 Thus making your new kernel bootable.

-1. Copy yumplugins/extlinuxconf.py to /usr/lib/yum-plugins/
+- Copy yumplugins/extlinuxconf.py to /usr/lib/yum-plugins/
   and  yumplugins/extlinuxconf.conf to /etc/yum/pluginconf.d/
   cp yumplugins/extlinuxconf.py /usr/lib/yum-plugins/
   cp yumplugins/extlinuxconf.conf /etc/yum/pluginconf.d/

-Note:
+** Note: **
-1. The files in the directory files/rpi2 have been taken from https://github.com/raspberrypi/firmware.git. config.txt and cmdlinux.txt from F21
+- The files in the directory files/rpi2 have been taken from https://github.com/raspberrypi/firmware.git. config.txt and cmdlinux.txt from F21
-2.  files/cubietruck/u-boot-sunxi-with-spl.bin has been cross compiled from the u-boot git repo git://git.denx.de/u-boot.git
+- files/cubietruck/u-boot-sunxi-with-spl.bin has been cross compiled from the u-boot git repo git://git.denx.de/u-boot.git
-3. The kernel files/odroidc1 have been taken from Ubuntu 14.04.
+- The kernel files/odroidc1 have been taken from Ubuntu 14.04.
 The u-boot files have been compiled from sources at https://github.com/hardkernel/u-boot.git
-4. The rpms directory has RPMs generated from sources available here http://pythondialog.sourceforge.net/
+- The rpms directory has RPMs generated from sources available here http://pythondialog.sourceforge.net/
-5.  files/{bananapi,cubieboard,cubieboard2,beaglebone,pandaboard} have been cross compiled from the u-boot git repo git://git.denx.de/u-boot.git
+- files/{bananapi,cubieboard,cubieboard2,beaglebone,pandaboard} have been cross compiled from the u-boot git repo git://git.denx.de/u-boot.git
-6.  files/wandboard* have been taken from http://wiki.wandboard.org/index.php/Sdcard-images
+- files/wandboard* have been taken from http://wiki.wandboard.org/index.php/Sdcard-images